 - 1. Include a timeline of when you could begin service delivery and a delivery schedule for items requested if you are awarded a contract from this RFP. - 2.
+Provide any timeline or requirements to consign your products. - 3.
 Supply three current references including names, addresses and telephone numbers.